airshipit/deckhand/docs/design.md

 documents meets a configurable set of validations without having to know up front the complete list of validations.

-Deckhand provides validation of all concrete documents given their schema under the name `deckhand-schema-validation`.
+Each validation `name` specified here is a reference to data that is postable by other services.
+Names beginning with `deckhand` are reserved for internal use.
+See the Validation section below for more details.

 Since validations may indicate interactions with external and changing circumstances, an optional `expiresAfter` key may be specified for each validation as an ISO8601 duration.
 If no `expiresAfter` is specified, a successful validation does not expire.
+Note that expirations are specific to the combination of `ValidationPolicy` and validation, not to each validation by itself.

 ```yaml
 ---